-When it comes to fishing for pike, there isn’t much that will be more effective than a simple tip up.
-When you look at tip ups, they’re pretty simple.
-The spindle sticks down below the hole and the basic thing is that the fish hits the tip up, spools out line, and the flag pops up.
-For bait, a lot of times people are using suckers, even big chubs, but on a lot of lakes, it’s tough to beat dead bait.
-Frozen smelt, frozen herring, cisco, anchovy.
+When it comes to fishing for pike, there isn’t much that will be more effective than a tip up.
+How they work is simple: the spindle sticks down below the hole and the fish hits the tip up, spools out line, and the flag pops up.
+For bait, a lot of times people are using suckers, even big chubs, but on a lot of lakes, it’s tough to beat dead bait such as frozen smelt, frozen herring, cisco, anchovy.

-You can tie a two-hook setup if you want, but a lot of times I just go with a single hook.
-I find I usually catch just as many fish and I don’t have to worry about those extra hooks catching the bottom of the ice when I’m trying to navigate a big fish up the hole.
+Mitchell also recommends going with a single hook.
+He catches just as many fish but doesn’t have to worry about those extra hooks catching the bottom of the ice when navigating big fish up the hole.

-So, take your tip up and poke the belly, squeeze the air out, place the hook so it hangs horizontal, don’t add any weights, and you should find that your batting average for landing fish with each flag will improve.
+In summary – take your tip up and poke the belly, squeeze the air out, place the hook so it hangs horizontal, don’t add any weights, and you should find that your batting average for landing fish with each flag will greatly improve!